Nethereum/Nethereum.Docs/docs/nethereum-codegen-console.md

 cd MyStandardContractProject
 ```
 !!! warning
-    copy and paste your ABi and bin files into folder
+    copy and paste your ABI and bin files into folder

 3. Create a dotnet class library: